Qarik-Group/ultimate-guide-to-uaa-examples/ruby/omniauth-login-and-uaa-api-calls/README.md

-# Ruby OmniAuth - Simple Login Only
+# Ruby OmniAuth - Login and UAA API calls

+This folder contains a very simple Ruby web app to allow a user to "Login with Cloud Foundry" using your own UAA, and then it makes UAA API calls on behalf of the authorized user.

+You can run the script using Docker or your local Ruby environment.

+## Setup

 First, add `uaa-deployment` into the `$PATH` and setup `$UAA_URL`: